ashikcse20/ASP-MVC5-MULTI-TENANT-REPOSITORY/README.md

 1. We need to make change in RouteConfig.Cs of App_Start folder to support multiple tenant.
 Comment the default routeMap and Change RouteConfig.Cs as shown in the video.
 I just follow steps from http://blog.gaxion.com/2017/05/how-to-implement-multi-tenancy-with.html here for configuring route
 Add some code in App_Start/RouteConfig.cs

+#### Provide me a popcorn packet with a glass of fruit juice: https://www.paypal.me/ashikcse20